dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 - `dwc:Event` - Actions, processes, or circumstances occurring at a place and time
 - `dwc:Occurrence` - A state of an organism in an event
 - `dwc:Organism` - A particular organism or defined group of organisms
-- `dwc:MaterialEntity` - Physical entities that can be identified and consist of matter
+- `dwc:MaterialSample` - Physical samples that can be identified and managed
 - `dwc:Identification` - Taxonomic determinations of organisms
+- [DwC-CM] `dwc:Assertion` (under review) - A generalized assertion (e.g., measurement/occurrence) with provenance
 - `dwc:Agent` - People, groups, organizations, machines, or software that can act
 - `dwc:Media` - Digital media (images, videos, sounds, text)
 - `dwc:Protocol` - Methods used during actions